Creating a Graph

 creates a line graph with series SER1 scaled on the left axis and series SER2 and SER3 scaled on the right axis.

-If you later decide to name this graph, you may do so interactively by clicking on the Name button in the graph button bar.
+If you later decide to name this graph, you may do so interactively by clicking on the button in the graph button bar.
 Alternatively, EViews will prompt you to name or delete any unnamed objects before closing the workfile.

 Note that there is no way to name an unnamed graph object in a program.
 We recommend that you avoid creating unnamed graphs in programs since you will be unable to use the resulting object.